 - Doesn’t react with the impression compound, a special tray

 The green stick compound can be cut using a BP Blade or any sharp instrument when it is hardened.
 While soft, one should not try to cut it because that would dislodge the entire mass of the compound from the place.

 How to Perform Border Moulding with Greenstick Compound?

-Border moulding is an important step in the process of making a Complete denture, it helps is attaining the most important aspect for the success of a Complete Denture – Retention.
+Border molding is an important step in the process of making a Complete denture, it helps is attaining the most important aspect for the success of a Complete Denture – Retention.
 Greenstick compound helps in attaining the proper Suction and in turn Retention for the denture.
 There has not been a better substitute for this material for recording accurate Peripheral Seal during Border molding.

 During the border molding (peripheral sealing) step, you need to hold the stick over the flame till it becomes soft and malleable.
 Now, place the material along the labial border of the impression tray or the special tray, and while it is still in the same soft / heated form, place it in the patient’s mouth and then ask the patient to do the normal mouth movements such as movements of the tongue, outward and inward movements of the jaws so that the actual physical movements of the jaws creates the shapes on the borders of the tray on the greenstick compound.
 These borders help in making a perfect seal and aid in retention of the denture later on.